jeffmccune/seedBank/manual/addons/infrastructureanywhere/installation.rst

 .. code-block:: none

-    apt-get install lvm2
+    sudo apt-get install lvm2

-Add the following to lines to your sudoers file:
+Add the following to lines to your sudoers file:  On Ubuntu, you may add these to /etc/sudoers.d/lvm

 .. code-block:: none